England have huge chance to level Ashes series after dominant exhibition of batting

 England was 389-9 in its second innings at the end of the third day with Anderson (8) and Broad (2) at the crease following key contributions from openers Zac Crawley (73) and Ben Duckett (42), Ben Stokes (42) and Jonny Bairstow (78).

-Pacer Mitchell Starc was the mosst successful bowler with 4-94 while spinner Todd Murphy took 3-110.
+Pacer Mitchell Starc was the most successful bowler with 4-94 while spinner Todd Murphy took 3-110.

 Holder Australia has already retained the Ashes and leads the series 2-1.